asherz720/SDA-Strategic-Discourse-Assessment/README.md

-# CoBRA: Quantifying Strategic Language Use and LLM Pragmatics
+# Strategic Discourse Assessment: the Crooked Path to Innocence

 This repository accompanies our paper: